CTIQ professional development framework

-The Centre for Learning, Innovation and Professional Practice (CLIPP) recognises the need to support and enhance all teaching staff with the fundamental and advanced knowledge and skills required to proficiently undertake face-to-face, blended and online teaching within a higher education institution.
-The image below depicts a model of progression to assist staff navigate the professional development opportunities offered by CLIPP.
+The Centre for Teaching Innovation and Quality (CTIQ) recognises the need to support and enhance all teaching staff with the fundamental and advanced knowledge and skills required to proficiently undertake face-to-face, blended and online teaching within a higher education institution.
+The image below depicts a model of progression to assist staff navigate the professional development opportunities offered by CTIQ.
 Teaching staff have an opportunity to identify, in consultation with their line manager, a continuing professional development pathway that accommodates their identified learning needs, in an agreed time frame, as set by various University policies such as the Academic Probation (Higher Education) Procedure (Policy Code: HR955), the Learning and Teaching and Student Success Plan (2018-2020), and the Performance Review and Development Program (PRDP).

 Academic Induction Program (AIP)

 The Academic Induction Program is recommended for all teaching staff in their first semester of commencing at FedUni, regardless of previous teaching experience.
 The purpose of this blended program is to introduce the foundations of face-to-face, blended and online learning and teaching practices and processes at FedUni, network with key campus teaching and professional staff, and access key resources to support ongoing learning and teaching needs.
 This program provides a foundation to support School specific induction processes and ongoing mentorship programs, in ensuring that all new University teaching staff, including sessional staff, have access to the essential information required to support their teaching roles at the University.

 CTIQ recognises the need to provide ongoing quality professional development to all teaching staff to ensure quality BOLD learning and teaching practices across eight domains:

 - Learning – Understanding your learners and their needs